amoffat/snake/docs/development.md

 ```

 If you find yourself using `vim.eval` and `vim.command` directly, ask yourself
-if what you're righting can be abstracted further to a more reusable function.
+if what you're writing can be abstracted further to a more reusable function.

 Escaping
 ========